How Often Should I Service My Boiler in Rhode Island?

 - Check for leaks or damp spots around the unit and nearby piping.

-- Keep the area around the boiler clear.
-Nothing stored against the unit.
+- Keep the area around the boiler clear — nothing stored against it.

 Book your annual service

 If your boiler hasn't been serviced this year, now is the time.
-Call Kwik Plumbing & Heating during our regular business hours and we'll get you on the schedule.
-We service oil, natural gas, and propane boilers throughout Johnston and the surrounding Providence County towns — and we'll give you an honest report of what we found, not a sales pitch for replacement parts you don't need.
+We service oil, natural gas, and propane boilers across North Providence, Smithfield, Glocester, West Warwick, and the rest of the Providence County area — and we give you an honest report of what we found, not a sales pitch for parts you don't need.
+Call Kwik Plumbing & Heating during business hours to get on the schedule.

 Need Professional Help?